Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Some people would say that Looney Tunes deserve a special mention in this case.
 They're aired on Boomerang and clearly marketed to young children - despite the gratuitous amounts of various types of guns, smoking, alcohol, violence, general cruelty and lots of World War II references - things that are not passable even in modern TV-PG rated Cartoon Network shows (perhaps excluding the violence).
 On the other hand, you can find most of those in a G-rated film (Beauty and the Beast has Gaston carry a gun, drink beer, and literally stab the titular Beast in the back, while An American Tail depicts smoking).
 Perhaps these commentators are simply underestimating American culture's ideas about what's kid-friendly?

-Avatar The Last Airbender won a Peabody award (very unusual for a cartoon) for its character development and respect for war's consequences.
-However, the finale has been criticized for a perceived immaturity in the resolution of Aang's moral dilemma by having him rediscover spirit bending, and not take a harsh choice.
-It was representative of the character's personal struggle.
+Avatar: The Last Airbender won a Peabody award (very unusual for a cartoon) for its character development and respect for war's consequences.
+However, the finale has been (unjustly) criticized for a perceived "immaturity" (read:lacking violence) in the resolution of Aang's moral dilemma by having him rediscover anti-bending, and not take a harsh choice.
+However, it was representative of the character's personal struggle, and the creators planned this out from the beginning of the series.

 The sequel series has been consistently getting high views in older age groups, even managing to beat out some Prime-Time shows in viewership.
 Despite this, its marketed at a slightly lower age group than its predecessor.